This thing called Australia

 - Introductory activity – students explore objects that relate to key events and ideas in Australia’s history, and then construct a timeline to discuss change in Australia.

 - Gallery activity – working in groups, students will engage in gallery activities that enable them to explore Australia’s development as a nation.

-- Reflection – students will reflect on the objects they have explored and explain why these objects' stories are important to Australian history and national identity.
+- Reflection and analysis – students will reflect on the objects they have explored and explain why these objects' stories are important to Australian history and national identity.